 Vaping on a budget is a goal for a lot of us out here.
 Plus, maximizing value per dollar always feels nice.
-You can either wait for the price to drop, get a sweet vape deal or get a clearance tank.

 This large RTA (25mm) offering from Tobeco brings the features of more popular RTAs like the Griffin at a great price; under 20 bucks!

 - Budget Vaping Friendly!
 Great price for the features and performance

 - easy build